minghanqin/LangSplat/README.md

   ```
   python render.py -s dataset_path -m output/${casename} --feature_level ${level}
   ```
-  **Step 5: Eval.**
+- **Step 5: Eval.**
-  First, we generate the 3-dim language feature map through Step 4 rendering.
+  First, we generate the 3-dim language feature map through Step 4.
 Subsequently, the decoder elevates the features from 3 dimensions to 512 dimensions.
 For further operations and detailed explanations, please refer to the [supplementary materials](https://arxiv.org/pdf/2312.16084.pdf).
 We plan to open-source this portion of the code within March.
   ```
   TBD
   ```